What is the Public Reading of Scripture?

 Revelation 1:3

-Blessed is he who reads and those who hear the words of this prophecy, and keep those things which are written in it; for the time is near.
+Blessed is the one who reads aloud the words of this prophecy, and blessed are those who hear, and who keep what is written in it, for the time is near.

 Regularly